We are committed to a safe and secure environment for all students, employees and visitors.

 *Includes college crime statistics

-Text hccalerts to 292929 to enroll in the emergency text message service.
+Text STOP to 1-877-200-7477 to opt out of the emergency text message service.
 You will receive a confirmation text.

 This is a voluntary text messaging service that delivers information about on-campus emergencies.
 HCC will only send text alerts when there is a serious safety concern affecting campus - including any campus closures due to severe weather.

-You can also text hccalerts.access to 292929 to receive text notifications to alert you to temporary interferences to campus access.
-With access alerts, you receive texts about things like elevator repairs, blocked stairs or sidewalks and closed entries or parking areas.
+You can also text JOIN ACCESS to 1-877-200-7477 to receive text notification alerts for temporary interferences to campus access.
+With access alerts, you will receive texts about concerns such as elevator repairs, blocked stairs or sidewalks and closed entries or parking areas

 HCC does not charge a fee for this service.
 Review your particular mobile device's texting or data plan for service details specific to your account.
 HCC will not share your phone number or mobile information with any other organizations.